Ben Crosby

 Example #4: Support Your Story With Data

-Did you know that switching to solar power can help reduce your electricity costs by up to 80% within the first three years alone?
+Did you know that switching to solar power could help reduce your electricity costs by up to 80% within the first three years alone?
 At [Company], we provide sustainable energy solutions tailored to your business needs.
 Whether you’re trying to minimize your carbon footprint, follow through on your sustainability goals or just cut down on costs, our solar panels could be the answer you’ve been looking for.
 Let’s set up some time to discuss your energy needs.

 Example #5: Keep It Short and Simple

-Did you know the average data breach costs a company $4.5 million?
+Did you know the average data breach costs a company $4.45 million?
 Don’t let [Audience Company] become a statistic.
 Since 1998, [Company] has consistently demonstrated our ability to defend our clients against cyberattacks and safeguard their sensitive data.
 Can we schedule some time to talk more about how [Company] can keep your information protected?

 Not only is this elevator pitch short and to the point, coming in at 55 words, but it also combines all the strengths from the other examples.
 It opens with a question that presents alarming data, creating a sense of urgency before telling the story of the company and how it can help.